evannetwork/evannetwork.github.io/dapps/angular/task.md

 }
 ```

-## 1.6 Fix functionality
+# 6. Fix functionality
 After you applied the correct styling, the application looks very good.
 But when you try to use it nothing will happen?
 This is correct!
 Try to add a new Todo and reload the browser and the new todos will be appear.

 What is that?
-The evan.network Angular has a large list of dependencies and a the browser must perform a lot of heavy operations.
+The evan.network Angular has a large list of dependencies and the browser must perform a lot of heavy operations.
 To reduce performance issues, especially on mobile devices, the automatic change detection is disabled.
-So you can create maximum dynamic applications without any restrictions of AOT compiling.
+As a result of this, you can also dynamic applications without any restrictions of AOT compiling.
 You can run any component directly, the evan.network Angular framework will create ng.factories during runtime and it will cache them for you for late usage, to speed up anything.

 To keep the application running, you need to apply the Angular ChangeDetectorRef Service and enable the whole change detection for your application or you take the performance friendly way and implements manually change detection.

-### 1.6.1 Enable Change Detection
+## 6.1.
+Enable automatic change detection
 Open the "task/src/components/root/root.ts" and remove the following line:

 ```ts
 this.ref.detach();
 ```

-### 1.6.2 Enable performance optimizations
+## 6.2 Enable performance optimizations
 Require the "ChangeDetectorRef" service from the angular-libs and implement the "this.ref.changeDetection()" call to any function that changes something within the ui.

 ```ts